Alternative Text Request Form

 Disability Disclosure Form

-Any qualified individual wishing to receive services from Upper Iowa University’s Disability Services must self-disclose his or her disability to the Coordinator of Disability Services.
-Once the Coordinator receives the Disability Disclosure Form both the student and she will meet to arrange reasonable accommodations for the upcoming term.
+Any qualified individual wishing to receive services from Upper Iowa University’s Disability Services must self-disclose his or her disability to the Director of Disability Services.
+Once the Director receives the Disability Disclosure Form both the student and she will meet to arrange reasonable accommodations for the upcoming term.

 Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities